CTI-Tim/Masters2021-MCP-101/README.md

  The Library is released for the Masters 2021  C# for Crestron MCP-101, 201, 301 class.
 Assorted files for the class and to help the student are also included.
 A compiled version of the library is included as a DLL as well for ease of use by the students in class.

- **NOTE:** These are simplified Libraries for students to use to learn concepts from.
+ **IMPORTANT NOTE:** These are <u>simplified</u> classes in this library for students to use to learn concepts from.
 They are not 100% complete in regards to error testing and error recovery.
-It is left up to the students to complete the work on their own when they progress to that level.
-There are documents included for the student for the class as well as the class Xpanel used for the exercises.
+It is left up to the students to complete the work and finish the C# code in the classes  on their own when they progress to that level.
+Do not expect these to be ready to use in a production environment.
+There are documents included for the student for the class as well as the class Xpanel used for the exercises included in this repository.

 Complete Simplified MCP101 C# class code as an example will be provided here after masters is complete.

+Please take note how this library  has both documentation, and comments in the code.
+These things are considered a best practice both by CTI and the programming industry in general, and should be a part of every type of code you write.

 #### **TCPClientHelper**